 It’s available on both Android and iOS and operates in most major cities around the world.
-It launched in California earlier this year and has become extremely popular in the US.
-Taxi drivers in Boston and San Francisco have already carried out similar strikes to those in London.
+It launched in California early in 2014 and has become extremely popular in the US.
+Taxi drivers in Boston and San Francisco have carried out similar strikes to those in London.

-Now that Uber becoming increasingly popular in the UK with around 3,000 Uber drivers already registered in London.
+Uber is becoming increasingly popular in the UK with over 3,000 Uber drivers already registered in London.
 The app uses GPS on the user’s phone to team would-be passengers with nearby drivers.
 You can call a ride from a location other than where you are, too, to make it most convenient for getting a lift from wherever you need.

 You can also request a specific type of car – such as a luxury saloon or a more basic car depending on your journey – and the app will text you when the driver arrives.
 It allows you to check the ID of the driver too and a live map will show you how close the driver is.